Nikolija (singer): 2023-present: Lavina and Sila

 In July 2023, Jovanović released a standalone single, titled "Ljubi jako", which was accompanied by the official vertical video, recorded by Nikolija and her half-sister in Athens, and another video made out of fan TikToks.
-Her forth studio album, Lavina, was released on 15 March 2024 to digital services through Made In BLKN Records.
+Her fourth studio album, Lavina, was released on 15 March 2024 to digital services through Made In BLKN Records.
 The album debuted on the official charts in Austria and Switzerland, whilst four tracks from Lavina also simultaneously debuted on the Billboard's Croatia Songs chart.
 "Nenormalan lik" featuring Devito took the highest position, peaking at number three.

 Nikolija's fifth studio album Sila was released on April 25, 2025.
 On it, Jovanović for the first time also contributed as a songwriter.
 The album was preceded by its lead single "Drugovi budale" in March.
 Nikolija also announced her first headline solo concert, titled Sila je u nama (Force is Within us), at the Tašmajdan Sport Center, Belgrade for 29 August, 2025.
-The concert eventually got cancelled ten days before the scheduled date and pushed back indefinitely by its organizer, Sky Events, citing technical issues related to the venue.
-These were, however, dined by Tašmajdan Sport Center.
-Nova.rs speculated that Nikolija could have been yet another Serbian artist who's live show got cancelled because of their public support for the student-led anti-corruption protests.
+The concert eventually got cancelled ten days before the scheduled date and pushed back indefinitely by its organizer, citing technical issues related to the venue.
 On August 29, she released a duet with the Serbian rapper Biba, titled "MDMA", which was supposed to have its premier at the concert.
 The single went on to become her first Billboard chart-topping entry, by reaching number one in Croatia.